What: A guide to using schema markup effectively for SEO in 2026

 By combining the right types of schema, you can align your content with how users search and how Google surfaces results.

 Schema markup might sound technical, but implementing it has become easier thanks to tools, CMS plugins, and structured workflows.
-This section walks you through how to apply schema markup to your website, whether you use WordPress, a headless CMS, or custom code.
+This step-by-step process shows beginners exactly how to use schema markup in a way that Google recognises.

 Before adding any code, decide what schema fits the content’s purpose.